pachuco/dsoal/readme.txt

 Source Code
 ===========

-To build the source, you will need CMake 2.6 or newer (you can get it from
+To build the source, you need mingw+gcc.
+Define appropriate path in the batch file and run it.
-<http://www.cmake.org/>).
-You can either use the CMake GUI, specifying the
-directories for the source and where the build files should go, or using one of the command-line programs, for example by first making sure to be in an empty directory where the build files will go (such as the provided build/ sub- directory) and running cmake with the path to the source.

 Once successfully built, it should have created dsound.dll.